Traveling to the French capital during the festive season? Here are the most incredible ways to celebrate and enjoy Christmas in Paris.

 Notre Dame Cathedral

 It is one of the most beautiful and exciting places in Paris.
 Not only is the nativity represented, but it is also a whole village that is recreated around it!
-The artistic work done on the figurines is absolutely marvellous and charming.
+The artistic work done on the figurines is absolutely marvelous and charming.
 Don’t miss it!

 How to get to Notre Dame Cathedral: Use Cité metro